Insure4Sport Logo

 Wrist injury

-Another BMJ study found that nearly one in three respondents reported having suffered a wrist injury while playing golf.
+Golf-related wrist injuries come in various forms and are more prevalent than some may realise.
 Most of these injuries were reported to have occurred in the leading wrist, in the ulnar (or little finger) side of the wrist.

-This type of injury is typically caused by poorly fitting golf clubs and improper swing technique among other factors (we covered both of these issues in the previous section).
+This type of injury is typically caused by poorly fitting golf clubs and improper swing technique, among other factors (we covered both of these issues in the previous section).

 Wrist sprains are another common injury caused by playing golf.
-All that needs to happen is for you to strike a rock or tree root (like Tiger Woods did at the 2015 Masters), and you could be the latest victim of this painful injury.
+All that needs to happen is for you to strike a rock or tree root and you could be the latest victim of this painful injury.
+Let’s look at how you can help to avoid golf-related wrist pain altogether.

-How to avoid this golf injury
+How to avoid common golf wrist injuries

-Work on strength and conditioning
+1. Work on strength and conditioning

 You may find this message a little repetitive now, but we can’t emphasise enough the importance of stretching every vulnerable part of your body before and after playing golf.
-We get claims relating to tendon injuries and the like all the time, so we know how common they are.

 As the ulnar side of the wrist is a particularly vulnerable area, you can protect it by carrying out a range of stretches.
-There are many other exercises you can do in addition to this, such as those demonstrated in the below video.

-Refine your technique
+2. Refine your technique

 Again, this is another pointer we’ve alluded to already, but good technique is so important, especially if you’re hitting a ball out of the rough.
 If even Tiger Woods can get it wrong sometimes, you can too.
 If you need to be subtle to avoid a sprain, then so be it.